NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(quiet quietval)`**
 —
 Meep ordinarily prints various diagnostic and progress information to standard output.
-This output can be suppressed by calling this function with `true`.
+This output can be suppressed by calling this function with `true` (the default).
 The output can be enabled again by passing `false`.
 This sets a global variable, so the value will persist across runs within the same script.

 ### Geometry Utilities